assi010/cert-manager-webhook-transip/README.md

 ### Running the test suite

-Please start out by configuring your environment in `testdata/transip/config.json`.
+Please start out by configuring your username in `testdata/transip/config.json` and private key in `testdata/transip/secret.yaml`.
 You can then run the test suite with:

 ```bash
 $ TEST_ZONE_NAME=example.com. make test